-(f) When the consultant provider assumes the continuing care of the client, the department shall pay the consultant provider for any subsequent service according to the fee listed for the procedure.
+(f) When the consultant provider assumes the continuing care of the client, any subsequent service shall be paid according to the fee listed for the procedure.

-(g) If a client's medical condition necessitates the concurrent services and skills of two or more providers, the department shall pay each provider the listed fee for the service that each provider provides.
+(g) If a client's medical condition necessitates the concurrent services and skills of two or more providers, each provider shall be entitled to the listed fee for the service that he or she provides.

-(h) When a provider examines a Medicaid applicant for the purpose of substantiating whether a medical condition exists that would enable the department to determine eligibility for Medicaid disability, the department shall pay the billing provider only for the tests required to establish eligibility as requested by the department.
-The department shall not pay the billing provider for any other procedures.
+(h) When a provider examines a Medicaid applicant for the purpose of substantiating whether a medical condition exists that would enable the department to determine eligibility for Medicaid disability, the department shall pay only for the tests required to establish eligibility as requested by the department.
+No other procedures shall be paid.